engeniousio/test-ios/README.md

 How to deliver the solution:

 1. Please create a fork of this repo
-2. Open a Pull Request with your changes
+2. Open a Pull Request with your changes (in the forked repo)
 3. List all your completed points in the PR description.